dell/csi-baremetal/docs/proposals/specific-node-kernel-version.md

 - Add reconciliation loop running on cluster resize events caused by adding or updating a k8sNode

 Events:

 	1. Create a k8sNode

-	2. Update the kernel-version status field for any k8sNode
+	2. Update kernel-version status field for any k8sNode

 ## Rationale